e-a-w/sass-practice/README.md

 - Youtube Mockup: Refactoring of [this project](https://github.com/e-a-w/youtubewhite-mockup) from vanilla CSS to SCSS.

 - Animate: Playing with animations!
 View the current progress [here](https://codepen.io/eaw/pen/eYZwMey)

+- Fetch-Fun: Styling a page that fetches a random user profile.
+View it [here](https://codepen.io/eaw/pen/BazjZMm)